Winter isn't a time to just stay indoors and wait for spring. There's a whole wonderland

 Sledding injuries can be very serious, resulting in broken bones and trauma to

+and neck.
 So it's wise to supervise your kids when they go sledding.
-Experts also suggest
+Experts

-are great cold-weather activities, but require safety smarts, too.
-Make sure your
+ice skating are great cold-weather activities, but require safety smarts, too.
+Make

-wearing helmets during ice hockey games and properly fitted skates whenever on the
+injuries by wearing helmets during ice hockey games and properly fitted skates

-ice.
+whenever on the ice.
 Ice skaters should also consider wearing helmets.
-Rinks are always safer than
+Rinks are always

-ponds for skating.
-If you only have access to a pond, check the thickness of the ice
+safer than ponds for skating.
+If you only have access to a pond, check the thickness

-yourself to prevent falls through it and supervise your kids while they skate.
+of the ice yourself to prevent falls through it and supervise your kids while they

 Before they hit the slopes with a snowboard or ski, make sure your kids are wearing